mui/mui-x/docs/data/date-pickers/overview/overview.md

 The Date and Time Pickers are available in two packages:

-- `@mui/x-date-pickers`, which is open-source and contains all the components to edit a date and/or a time.
+- `@mui/x-date-pickers`, which is MIT licensed (free forever) and contains all the components to edit a date and/or a time.
 - `@mui/x-date-pickers-pro`, which is [commercially licensed](/x/introduction/licensing/#pro-plan) and contains additional components to edit date and/or time ranges.

 ## Date library